joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ![](/uploads/webjea_dsc.png)

-The DSCDeploy.ps1 is calling the DSCConfig deploy script.
+One thing to note is that the DSCDeploy.ps1 is calling the DSCConfig deploy script